 Thinaah, is not only an accomplished athlete but speaks four languages; English, Malay, Tamil and Mandarin, which makes the partnership even more remarkable and speaks volumes of Malaysia’s multi-ethnic society.

-This year they reached the quarter-finals of the World Championships held in August in Denmark, another extraordinary achievement in women’s badminton.
+In 2023, they reached the quarter-finals of the World Championships held in August in Denmark, another extraordinary achievement in women’s badminton.
 Together they’ve beaten top world-class pairs from both Japan and South Korea.

 4. Wushu: Tan Cheong Min